newt0/in-fight-amm-monorepo/docs/hackathon/pitch-script.md

 We are not only building on Sui — we are bringing millions of fans onto Sui.

-Finally, many of our recent opportunities came from the last Sui hackathon.
-Thank you.
+And honestly, we gained many of these opportunities thanks to the last Sui hackathon.
+Thank you so much.